-They come from the same place, and coexist in delicate balance.
+Business and Innovation strategies produce balanced growth.
 The “Growth Diamond™” shows the two sides of this equation.
 Business strategy pushes the enterprise forward from the present.
 Innovation strategy starts in a different place, and pulls the business forward from the future.
-Of course there’s a lot to this seemingly simple distinction.
-For now suffice it to say they use different methods to solve different but conjoined growth challenges.
+They use different methods to solve different growth challenges.

 Roger Martin’s The Opposable Mind addresses the phenomenon on this very human level – it’s about how we’re wired to think.
 Most people live in the present and push over the next horizon.
 A small minority of people dream about a better future and (if they’re really talented and well-supported) reverse-engineer it from the materials at hand.

 The best way to demonstrate the distinction is to share a telling example with you.

 The modern distinction first appeared in the 19th century, as the partition erected within advertising agencies, well before the Mad Men arrived on Madison Avenue.
 It didn’t take long to recognize that the folks who can count are different from the folks who can draw.
 The folks who sell “think different” from those who design.
 The account side or business-minded majority wore ties, greeted clients, guided business and celebrated victories over well-shaken martinis.
 The creative minority were hidden in back out of harms way like some crazy aunt in the attic, to be gently harnessed when the coast was clear.
 They celebrated all along the way.

 The two types think differently.
 So they plan differently.
 Business brains build corporate strategies that push forward from the present.
 At their most mundane, business plans often just take last year’s actuals and forecast them into the next year with a straight line projection of the current growth rate.